Generic selectors

 # Initialize embeddings model with specific parameters

-embedder = OllamaEmbeddings(
+embeddings = OllamaEmbeddings(

-model="nomic-embed-text", # Also supported by Ollama
+model="nomic-embed-text", # Specialized embedding model that is also supported by Ollama

 )

 The nomic-embed-text model is designed specifically for creating high-quality text embeddings.
+Unlike general language models that generate text, embedding models focus solely on converting text into meaningful vector representations.

 Now let’s create an embedding for a sample query and examine its properties: